rudderlabs/rudderstack-docs/destinations/advertising/snap-pixel.md

 ## Identify

 {% hint style="warning" %}
-The Snap Pixel will not be initialize unless identify call is fired.
+The Snap Pixel will not be initialized unless `identify` call is fired.
+{% endhint %}

+{% hint style="info" %}
+A user parameter (email or phone number) is needed for the snap pixel code to be loaded.
+So, while loading rudderstack will check for those from the cookies.
+If found, then, the web snippet is loaded fully else `identify` call with email/phone is required for that.
 {% endhint %}

 In Snap Pixel, the `identify` call initializes the Snap Pixel snippit code.